 Initially all WordPress sites are configured to “Private” until they are published, once they are published, you then have an option to make your WordPress blog “private” again.
 In WordPress, you have the choice to can make a new blog post or set an existing one to Private so that only visitors you have given access to can read it.
 This allows you to build your website and view it online until you are satisfied and publish it.
 This article assumes that you are already logged in to your WordPres… Read More

-WordPress website owners and users should always stay updated about any vulnerabilities associated with WordPress plugins before installing, updating, or activating them on their websites.
-Please note that Hosted.com will not be held responsible for any vulnerability issues caused by WordPress plugins on your WordPress site.
-Additionally, Hosted.com cannot guarantee the functionality or speed of your WordPress site due to installed plugins.
-Although WordPress supports most plugins, there are Wo… Read More
+Please note that Hosted.com® will not be held responsible for any vulnerability issues caused by WordPress plugins on your WordPress site.
+Additionally, Hosted.com® cannot guarantee the functionality or speed of your WordPress site due to installed plugins.
+Although WordPress supports most plugins, there ar… Read More